Understand Dairy Futures and Options

 Price certainty is achieved by entering equal and opposite positions in the physical and futures markets.
 Any loss in the physical market will be offset by a profit in the futures market and vice versa (physical and futures market prices tend to move together i.e. mirror each other).
 The purpose is not to make a profit or avoid a loss in either market, but to lock in price ahead of time.

-NZX Dairy Futures are exchange listed and cash settled to GDT prices.
+NZX WMP, SMP, AMF and BTR Futures are exchange listed and cash settled to GDT prices.
+NZ Milk Price Futures are exchange listed and settled to the Farmgate Milk Price.

 Cash settlement of a futures contract means trading is much simpler and easier.
 It means participants don't have to implement complicated delivery mechanisms or risk having to make, or take, delivery of a product when trading in the futures market.
 Cash settlement is particularly preferable for dairy commodities where food safety criteria, and the actual delivery process, are complex and not globally standardised.